Anne Keothavong: 2008

 Keothavong's 2008 campaign began when Keothavong failed to qualify for the Tier-II tournament, the Sydney International.
 She then attempted to qualify for the Australian Open and won her first match against Jorgelina Cravero before losing her second to Monica Niculescu.
 February saw her join compatriots, Melanie South, Katie O'Brien and Elena Baltacha, to represent Britain in the Fed Cup.
 Despite Keothavong winning each of her three singles matches in the round-robin stage, Britain was forced to fight relegation from the Europe/Africa Group I by playing Portugal.
 They won 2–0 thanks to yet another victory in singles from Keothavong and a singles victory from O'Brien.
 For the remainder of February, Keothavong competed on the ITF Circuit and reached the quarterfinals of a $25k event in Stockholm and won a $25k title in Capriolo.
 In early April, she lost in the final of a $50k tournament; this one in Patras where Magdaléna Rybáriková defeated her in straight sets.
 Continuing competition on the ITF Circuit, she won a $50k tournament in Jounieh, Lebanon (despite break outs of fighting between Shia and Hezbollah militia less than ten miles away in Beirut).
 This tournament win propelled Keothavong into the top 100 for the first time in her career and guaranteed her a place in the main draw of Wimbledon for the first time in her career; the first time a British woman had entered Wimbledon on merit since 1999.
-She then fell in the first round of qualifying for the French Open before reaching another $50k final (in Surbiton).
+She then fell in the first round of qualifying for the French Open, before reaching another $50k final in Surbiton.

 In the run up to Wimbledon, Keothavong lost in the first round of the Birmingham Classic to Kateryna Bondarenko and in the first round of the Rosmalen Open to Sara Errani.
-In her first-round match in Wimbledon, she faced American, Vania King, and lost the first set.
+In her first-round match in Wimbledon, she faced Vania King and lost the first set.
 She regrouped during a toilet break at the end of the first set and came back to win the match in three sets despite being 2–0 down in the deciding set.
 She then lost to the eventual champion, Venus Williams, in the second round.
 After Wimbledon, Keothavong made a successful start to her American hardcourt season by winning three matches to qualify for the Tier II event in Stanford.
 She then defeated Sania Mirza in the first round before giving Marion Bartoli a tough time in round two in a match which she eventually lost in three tight sets.
-In August she entered the US Open for the first time in her career and faced Alexa Glatch in round one.
+In August, she entered the US Open for the first time in her career and faced Alexa Glatch in round one.
 She won the match and then went on to beat Francesca Schiavone in the second round in three sets.
 However No. 5 seed, Elena Dementieva, proved too much for Keothavong in the third round; Keothavong lost.
-After the US Open, Keothavong won two more ITF events: Barnstaple ($50k) and Kraków ($100k) and as a result, her year-end ranking was world No. 61.
+After the US Open, Keothavong won two more ITF events: Barnstaple ($50k) and Kraków ($100k), and as a result, her year-end ranking was 61.